Skip to main content

 2. FMV Valuation Gaps

-Remedy: Use a list of vendor invoices, market comparables, or appraisals.
+Remedy: Use a list of vendor invoices, receipts market comparables, or appraisals to support the FMV.

 3. TIN Failures & Withholding

-Risk: Incomplete or invalid TINs result in 24% backup withholding for 1099 MISC other income Box 3.
+Risk: Incomplete or invalid TINs result in 24% backup withholding.

-Solution: Execute IRS TIN matching before uploading forms.
+Solution: Collect W-9 and use real-time TIN matching to validate TINs before uploading forms.

 4. Late-Filing Penalties